 Behind the Scenes: If you are looking to volunteer but would prefer to not work directly with young people, you can help out behind the scenes.
 We are always happy to hear from people interested in helping out with admin, fundraising or event days.
 Our office is open whenever the centre is open which means we can be flexible when accommodating admin volunteers.

+As you would expect we apply the same standards to the recruitment and selection of our volunteers as we do to our full time colleagues.
 As a volunteer you will undertake a training session to make sure you are equipped for your role, confident and feel integrated into our team.
-You will also have the opportunity to undertake further adhoc training.
-You will undergo a DBS check at enhanced level before being able to start in your role volunteering.
+You will also have the opportunity to undertake further ad hoc training.
+You will need to undergo an enhanced DBS check before being able to start in your role volunteering.